alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

 - compare engagement rate across device categories, referral sources, or landing pages
-- assess whether different entry points are associated with higher or lower engagement
+- evaluate whether different entry points are associated with higher or lower engagement
-- evaluate whether changes to page titles or navigation labels that may affect user expectations are associated with changes in engagement
+- evaluate whether changes to expectation-setting (such as page titles or signposting) affect engagement

 ### Understand the data